Connie-Musisi/ADATEST/README.md

 See example vignette for more explanation on how to use ADATEST on a real dataset.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [`LICENSE/`](ADATEST/LICENSE) file for details.